MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/MOR Rewards Staking FAQ.md

 ### I'm a contributor, do I have to stake my rewards?
 Staking rewards is not mandatory, but without it, you will not gain Power Factor.

-### For how long can I stake my rewards?
-The rewards can be staked for up to 16 years.

 ### Can I decrease or increase the staking period?
 No, the MOR staking period can only be increased.